melloddy/performance_evaluation/README.md

 ```

 If --y_censored_regr is provided, the script will produce both regr and regr-cens outputs to those folders, respectively.

+* NB: --y_censored_regr is required in order for Check #3 to pass, since the platform is reporting regr_cens metrics

 #### Step 3.
 Run the derisk script
 ```